LUWIZ

 Accessibility to AI crawlers

 LLMs do not execute JavaScript.
 Content rendered client-side is invisible to them, even if Googlebot eventually reads it after rendering.
 Server-side rendering or static HTML is not an optimization: it is a prerequisite for existence.
-It is the most common mistake on modern sites built with JavaScript frameworks.
+This is the most common mistake on modern sites built with JavaScript frameworks.

 Off-site authority and share of voice